 The price of U.S. medical services can come as a shock to visitors who are accustomed to government-subsidized care in their home countries.
 You will need to show U.S. government officials that you have adequate financial resources to pay for the medical treatment that you need.
 You will not be able to rely on any U.S. welfare or public assistance, because the law says that people who are likely to become a "public charge" will not be eligible for a B-2 visa.

-Therefore, be ready to provide bank statements or other records showing the amount of cash that you have immediately available to pay your medical costs while in the United States, as well as for your expenses during your stay in the U.S. (such as housing, food, and transportation).
+Therefore, be ready to provide bank statements or other records showing the amount of cash that you have immediately available to pay your medical costs while in the United States, as well as for your expenses during your stay (such as housing, food, and transportation).

 If you do not have enough income to show this, you can have a U.S. relative or friend agree to sponsor you using Form I-134, Affidavit of Support.
-This person will need provide information about his or her employment, income, bank accounts, and other personal property to show that he or she has enough resources to cover your expenses during your trip to the United States.
+This person will need to provide information about their employment, income, bank accounts, and other personal property to show that they have enough resources to cover your expenses during your trip to the United States.
 Be aware that Form I-134 is intended as a contract between the person signing the form and the U.S. government.

-Although medical exams by U.S.-authorized doctors are mainly required of people who wish to immigrate to the U.S. permanently, you may be required by the local U.S. embassy or consulate to have such a medical examination in order to receive a B-2 tourist visa for medical treatment.
+Although medical exams by U.S.-authorized doctors are mainly required of people who wish to immigrate to the U.S. permanently, you might be required by the local U.S. embassy or consulate to have such a medical examination in order to receive a B-2 tourist visa for medical treatment.

 The purpose of this exam is to determine whether or not treatment for your disease or ailment is available in your home country.
 You will also be screened for any communicable diseases that would make your inadmissible to the United States.
 For more detailed information about medical exams overseas, you can see the U.S. State Department's FAQs on this topic.